 Because of the effect of diabetes on your immune system, it’s also important to make sure you’re washing your hands regularly to prevent germs from spreading.
 As a friendly reminder, here are a few times when you want to remember to wash your hands:

 - Before and after using a blood glucose meter

 - Before and after providing any type of care such as assisting another person using the restroom

 - Any contact with bodily fluid such as blood, urine, and mucous membranes in the nose or mouth

-One last thing to be aware of for good health with diabetes is to pay close attention to any wounds on your body, especially any wounds that are not healing.
-In people with diabetes, wounds tend to heal more slowly and worsen more quickly.
-Finding them early and monitoring them closely each day is the key to avoiding infections and complications.
+Lastly, pay close attention to any wounds on your body, especially wounds that are not healing.
+In people with diabetes, wounds tend to heal slower and worsen more quickly.
+Finding them early and monitoring them closely each day is the key to avoiding infections & complications.
 Doing regular self-checks on your body will help you get more familiar with how your body heals and to monitor any areas of concern.

-So in conclusion, there are several things that you can prioritize that will help you maintain good health with diabetes—
+In conclusion, there are several things to prioritize that will help you maintain good health with diabetes:

-- Regularly check your body for cuts or wounds and monitor any wounds carefully
+- Consistently check your body for cuts or wounds and monitor any wounds carefully.

-Remember the key is prevention!
-It’s much easier to treat any problems if we find them early on.
-And that’s what you need to know—thanks for watching!
+Remember, the key is prevention!
+It’s much easier to treat problems if we find them early on.